 Travertine floor tile is an immensely popular choice for kitchen and bathroom flooring due to its warm, soft tones, pleasing texture, durability, low-maintenance and cozy feeling of rustic charm and Old-World romance.

-Although typically less dramatic than it's sister marble, color and pattern can be equally captivating.
+Although typically less dramatic than its sister marble, the color and pattern can be equally captivating.

 And of course it is perfect for that Tuscan design theme.